 The interest rate on the instruments is the 10 year Irish Government rate at the date of first issuance, plus 75 basis points.
-Hence, the coupon rate has been set at a fixed return of 5.264%.
+Hence, this rate has been set at a fixed return of 5.264%.
 Interest is paid annually if deemed appropriate to do so, however the coupon is declared at the option of the issuer.
 Coupons not declared in any year will not accumulate.
-In February 2017, NAMA declared a payment of a coupon of €83.86m on its subordinated bonds, which was paid on 28th February 2017.
+In February 2018, NAMA declared a payment of a coupon of €83.86m on its subordinated bonds, which was paid on 1st March 2018.